 World Wide Fund for Nature

 Thanks to financial support and good collaboration with the World Wide Fund for Nature, the dorsal fin foundation could organize the first official porpoise scan at the Oosterschelde.
 Besides the Rugvin volunteers, also fourteen “Lifeguards” participated this scan.
 The WWF enabled the possibility to use several boats for the scan, and they contributed to the purchase of the hydrophone, which could be used during the scan.
-Also the later scans (2010, 2011, 2013, and 2014) were financially supported by the WWF.
+Also the later scans were financially supported by the WWF.
 In addition, the WWF made it possible to purchase the C-pods, which were used for acoustic research in the Oosterschelde.